desResLab/LINFA/README.md

 * A log-likelihood model.
 * An optional transformation.

-In addition you need to specify a list of options as discussed in the [documentation](linfa-vi.rtfd.io).
+In addition you need to specify a list of options as discussed in the [documentation](https://linfa-vi.readthedocs.io/en/latest/content/linfa_options.html).

 ### Tutorial

-A (documentation)[] is also available which will guide you through the definition of each of the quantities and function required by LINFA.
+A (tutorial)[] is also available which will guide you through the definition of each of the quantities and function required by LINFA.

 ### Citation